fabianf1/Curve-Project/README.md

 Curve Project
 ===================
 Curve Project is just a clone of Achtung die Kurve written in C++ and uses [SFML](https://github.com/LaurentGomila/SFML) so it is fast and simple.
-It was my first project in C++ and is therefore a big mess.

 Build
 -------